 Drowning Rates in Lake Michigan are Up and Pools can be Just as Dangerous.
-Teach Water Safety Today.
+Teach Water Safety for Kids Today.

 Drownings don’t just happen at the beach or a pool, either.
 Bathtubs, toilets, buckets of water, and kiddie pools are all potential drowning hazards.